privacy-scaling-explorations/maci-platform/docs/01_setup.md

 ### Generate MACI Keys

 In order to run MACI polls, a coordinator is required to publish their MACI public key.
 You will need to generate a MACI keypair, and treat the private key just as your Ethereum private keys.
 Please store them in a safe place as you won't be able to finish a round if you lose access, or if compromised a bad actor could decrypt the vote and publish them online.
 You can generate a new key pair by using `maci-cli` package.
+The [quickstart guide](https://maci.pse.dev/docs/quick-start#generate-coordinator-keys) on the MACI documentation provides more details.

 ### Set up the .env files